 Be clear and open with your agenda

-Don’t be afraid to sound blunt when establishing the goal of the call, clearly stating it’s a closing call.
+Don’t be afraid to sound blunt while establishing the purpose of your call, clearly stating it’s a closing call.

-Some may say it’s a bit of a bold move and be scared to be too straight to the point, but the expectations should have already been set in previous conversations (you can take a little step back and reiterate some points in case there’s anyone on the call who wasn’t present before).
+Some may say it’s a bit of a bold move and be scared to be too straight to the point, but the expectations should have already been set in previous conversations (you can step back a little and reiterate some points if there’s anyone on the call that wasn’t present before).

 Your ultimate goal with this specific call is to conduct a business transaction, so it’s important to be clear at all times.